-The Salomon Speedcross 5 has become one of the mainstream trail running shoes, a popular choice amongst elites and seasoned trail runners.
+The Salomon Speedcross 5 has become one of the most popular trail running shoes, a popular choice amongst elites and seasoned trail runners.
 Between these particular shoes, the Hoka Speedgoat and the inov-8 Terraultra, you will see them on the feet of many a hardy ultramarathon runner.

 The Salmon Speedcross 5 are billed as the ideal trail shoes for rugged terrains.
 They are great for dirt trails, grassy sections, rocky terrain, muddy trails, streams, and snow/ice (not that we get too much of that).
 We would rate them as a moderate to technical trail shoe suitable for MT events over longer distances.

 For a while, Salomon seemed to step away from some of the traits that made the original Speedcross so popular, losing that edge a little amongst the competition but with the Salomon Speedcross 5 they have bought back and enhanced these features, putting them at the forefront of the field.